If you have any comments or questions, email the editor.

 |Lunch with Myer's CEO Bernie Brookes|

-The CEO of Myer Limited, Bernie Brookes, will be guest speaker at the Sydney Rotary Club on Friday 26th July.
+The CEO of Myer Limited, Bernie Brookes, was guest speaker at the Sydney Rotary Club last year.

 Bernie Brookes is a 30-year retail veteran and at 48 has significant retail experience.